Are Slip-and-Fall Cases Hard To Win?

 People who have suffered slip-and-fall accidents may sustain injuries, including hip fractures, bruises, broken bones, head injuries, and sprains, as well as temporary or permanent disability.

-Slip-and-fall cases are won based on facts and evidence, just like any other negligence claim.
+Slip-and-fall cases are decided based on facts and evidence, just like any other negligence claim.
 Every negligence case must prove four elements.
-The success of your case depends on demonstrating each of the factors listed below.
+The validity of your case depends on demonstrating each of the factors listed below.

 A property owner breaches their duty to their patrons and guests when they fail to act reasonably.